Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/9-vscode-quickstart/+page.md

     ```bash
     cd full-stack-web3-cu
     ```
-4.  **Open the Folder in VSCode:** Now that you are inside your project folder in the terminal, you can open this specific folder as a workspace in VSCode.
+4.  **Open the Folder in VS Code:** Now that you are inside your project folder in the terminal, you can open this specific folder as a workspace in VS Code.
 This focuses the editor's file explorer and terminal context to this directory.
     *   **Using the Terminal:** Type `code .` (the dot represents the current directory).
-This might require ensuring the `code` command is added to your system's PATH during VSCode installation.
+This might require ensuring the `code` command is added to your system's PATH during VS Code installation.
         ```bash
         code .
         ```
-        This will typically open a new VSCode window scoped to the `full-stack-web3-cu` folder.
+        This will typically open a new VS Code window scoped to the `full-stack-web3-cu` folder.
-    *   **Using the UI:** Alternatively, in VSCode, go to `File` -> `Open Folder...` and navigate to select your `full-stack-web3-cu` folder.
+    *   **Using the UI:** Alternatively, in VS Code, go to `File` -> `Open Folder...` and navigate to select your `full-stack-web3-cu` folder.
 5.  **Create a Notes File:** It's helpful to keep notes within your project.
 Let's create a `README.md` file using the terminal (ensure your terminal is now operating within the `full-stack-web3-cu` directory):
     ```bash
     touch README.md
     ```
-    You should see `README.md` appear in the File Explorer panel on the left side of VSCode.
+    You should see `README.md` appear in the File Explorer panel on the left side of VS Code.
 You can click it to start taking notes.

 ## Managing Terminal Sessions: Kill vs. Hide

-In the VSCode terminal panel, you'll notice icons near the top right.
+In the VS Code terminal panel, you'll notice icons near the top right.
 Understanding the difference between hiding and killing a terminal session is important:

 *   **Hiding (`X` icon or `Control/Command + `` `):** Clicking the `X` icon or using the toggle shortcut (`Control+`` or `Command+```) simply hides the terminal panel.
 The underlying terminal process continues to run, preserving its state and command history.
 You can bring it back with the shortcut or `Terminal -> New Terminal` (which often reopens the existing one).
 *   **Killing (Trash Can icon):** Clicking the trash can icon terminates the terminal session completely.
 The process is stopped, and its history is lost.
 You'll need to start a fresh session if you need a terminal again.